siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 008 Standing Waves and Discreteness.md

 This is the right way to read the early quantum fact that hydrogen radiates in discrete lines.
 The discreteness does not require an electron moving on planet-like orbits.
-It requires only that bounded electromagnetic transport reorganize itself between allowed standing-wave closures.
+It requires only that bounded energy flow reorganize itself between allowed standing-wave closures.

 The observed Rydberg pattern can then be read as a special family of such reorganizations.
 If a fixed toroidal support is refined into an $N\times N$